axellancieri/axellancieri.github.io/README.md

 - change mouseover on scrolls for css transitions grabbing an element that tags the entire scroll
 - and/or scrolls themselves.
 Not maatching simplistic approach of general site.

+- once I get onto bootsraps variables to do some edits.
+Make sure to add a margin-top and then delete/change the class I had to make on _shared.scss